Schools & Districts

 Independent and Home Study

 Although students generally attend the neighborhood school in the school district where their parents live, there are a few legal alternatives to regular public school attendance.
 Charter schools and private schools are two educational alternatives.
 In addition, independent study, sometimes referred to as home study, and private tutoring provide legal exemptions to the compulsory school attendance law.
+If your district of residence does not provide home study options, please contact SCOE's Alternative Education department at (707) 524-2876.

 - Parents interested in home schooling should review this memo: